Chevrolet Corvair: 1967

+1968

 In 1968, the four-door hardtop was discontinued, leaving three models – the 500 and Monza Hardtop Coupes and the Monza Convertible.
 Air conditioning was dropped as an option, due to concerns about thermal loading added by the now-standard Air Injection Reactor ("smog pump") which probably hurt sales as factory air became more popular generally in automobiles.
 The GM multiplex stereo system was also discontinued when new units changed wiring adapters; the Corvair's 9-pin connector would no longer fit the new units.
 Additional safety features, including side marker lights, and shoulder belts for closed models, were fitted per the federal government's requirements.
 The steering wheel for 500s was the same as the base Nova's, while Monzas got the same wheel as the Camaro.
 An Impala-style "Deluxe" steering wheel was optional.
 All advertising was stopped and sales were down to 15,400.

+1969

 The final 1969 model-year Corvairs were assembled with the Nova in Willow Run, Michigan, the same facility Corvairs had been built from the beginning.
 A total of 6,000 Corvairs were produced of which only 521 were Monza Convertibles.
 The Corvair was the only GM car in 1969 that did not get a locking steering column.
 Demand for Novas was high and a decision was made in November 1968 to move Corvair assembly to a special off-line area in the plant, dubbed the "Corvair Room", making Corvairs produced between that time and 14 May 1969 essentially hand-built by a dedicated Corvair team.
-Assembled bodies arrived from Fisher Body and awaited assembly in the off-line area.
+Assembled bodies arrived from Fisher Body and awaited final assembly in the off-line area.